ialbert/bio/docs/bio-intro.md

 ## Usage examples

 Suppose we found the accession number to data of interest: `NC_045512` representing the Wuhan-Hu-1 isolate of the coronavirus and the  `MN996532` that stores information on the most similar bat coronavirus.
-We would like to investigate the differences in the S protein.
+We would like to investigate the differences in the S protein betweeen the two organisms.
+Here is how you could do it with `bio`:

-**Fetch data**
+### Fetch data

     bio fetch NC_045512 MN996532 > genomes.gb

-**Convert to FASTA**
+### Convert to FASTA

     bio fasta genomes.gb  | head